Days of Future Present: Part 2: X-Factor Annual #5

 Although labelled "Part 2", the events in X-Factor Annual #5 actually take place after The New Mutants Annual #6, which was released later and was labelled "Part 3".

 The adult Franklin observes the skyscraper-like extraterrestrial Ship which serves as X-Factor's Manhattan headquarters.
 Since the Ship is not in his memory of the past, he causes it to vanish.
-Having noticed the Ship's disappearance, Forge, Banshee and the Fantastic Four arrive, and team up with X-Factor (Cyclops, Jean Grey, Archangel, Iceman, and the Beast) to locate the adult Franklin.
+Having noticed the Ship's disappearance, Forge, Banshee and the Fantastic Four arrive, and team up with X-Factor (Cyclops, Jean Grey, Archangel, Iceman, and Beast) to locate the adult Franklin.
 Above the Statue of Liberty, the adult Franklin encounters the woman who was his true love in his own time: Rachel Summers.
 Having journeyed to the present some time ago, Rachel is now able to access the Phoenix Force.
 She is confused, as she witnessed Franklin's death in the future at the hands of the Sentinels.
 While the collective heroes protect the adult Franklin from a Sentinel attack, Jean Grey meets Rachel for the first time.
 Cyclops and Jean refuse to accept that Rachel is their daughter from a future where Cyclops's baby son (Nathan Christopher Charles Summers) does not exist.
 Rachel repels an attack from Ahab, who was her master during her many years as a Hound.
 Afterward, she flees the area, stung by her parents' rejection.
 The heroes are joined by the New Mutants (Sunspot, Warlock, Boom Boom, and Cannonball) and their new leader, Cable.
 They force Ahab to retreat.
 The adult Franklin returns after the battle.
 Noticing baby Nathan, who does not exist in his future timeline, Franklin causes the child to vanish.
 Cyclops collapses in shock and grief.